 As shown in the figure above, measuring HDI and the Ecological Footprint reveals that very few countries come close to achieving these basic conditions for global sustainable development (the blue quadrant).
 This is despite the growing adoption of the Sustainable Development Goals and other policies that strive to increase well-being without eroding humanity’s long-term resilience.
 In fact, those goals may be too soft to drive environmental sustainability (Wackernagel et al. 2017).
-By naming the blue quadrant “one-planet prosperity” to refer to this quadrant makes sustainable development more explicit – the need for all to thrive, within the planetary constraints of our one Earth.
+By naming the blue quadrant “one-planet prosperity,“ sustainable development becomes more explicit.
+It directly speaks to the need for all to thrive, within the planetary constraints of our one Earth.

 At the local level, Global Footprint Network piloted a tool help international development organizations and social entrepreneurs assess whether their projects are improving human well-being in an environmentally sustainable way.
 We assessed human well-being and resource security at a micro scale to help our partners better understand development progress.
 Instead of measuring impact by documenting the implementation of specific strategies, the project used HDI and Ecological Footprint calculations to take a step back and ask, “Is this project improving people’s lives?
 And is it environmentally sustainable?”